clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/virtualbox-cl-installer.rst

 A new :abbr:`VM (Virtual Machine)` needs to be created in |VBM| where |CL|
 will be installed.
-General instructions for creating a virtual machine and details about using different settings are available on the `VirtualBox manual section on Creating a VM`_.
+General instructions for creating a virtual machine and details about using different settings are available in the VirtualBox manual section `Creating Your First Virtual Machine`_.

 #.
 Launch the |VBM| from your host system.